 To better reflect physicians' current challenges, a report on ‘Improving Medical Education’ by the US Institute of Medicine in 2004 identified a need to include a section on behavioral and social sciences to the MCAT (Medical College Admission Test) – a prerequisite for admission to U.S. medical schools.
 The new test will be applied since 2015 (Kaplan et al., 2012).
-This revision recognises the major roles of behavioural and social factors not only in health and illness, but also in the interaction with biologic factors to influence health outcomes.
-The effective practice of medicine needs fundamental knowledge about behavioral and social sciences (Lee, 1999).
+This revision recognises the major roles of behavioural and social factors not only in health and illness, but also in the interaction with biological factors to influence health outcomes.
+The effective practice of medicine needs fundamental knowledge about behavioural and social sciences (Lee, 1999).

 1.5.2.
 Primary domains of social medicine discipline

 1.5.2.1 Cultural and social aspects of interactions between patients and physicians